You have the questions surrounding the PS5 and we attempt to answer them to the best of our abilities below.

 Will the PS5 have a physical media drive?

 Yes.
-Mark Cerny has confirmed that the console will definitely feature an optical drive which can read physical media.
+The console sports a 4K Blu-ray drive that will play movies and physical games alike.
 Despite Microsoft’s recent release of a discless Xbox One, it doesn’t look like Sony is interested in pursuing this avenue, at least not for now.
 We might see a discless PS5 somewhere down the line, but it’s likely to be a budget option to go alongside the main beast.
 The fact is that many still have extensive physical media collections, and Sony won’t want to miss out on potential sales to that crowd.
 Physical media still seems to be an important part of Sony’s strategy.

 Will the PS5 have backwards compatibility?